elin-nurulita/data-analyst-portofolio/macroeconomic-analysis/README.md

 ## 💻 Technical Notes
 - Data cleaning and transformation conducted using SQL on **Google BigQuery**.
-- Correlation tests and trend analysis performed for each variable combination.
 - Summary insights visualized through pivot charts and line trends.

 ---